nasirnjs/docker/docker-cheat-sheet/docker-cli-cheat-sheet.md

 `docker build -t ubuntu-test .`\
 `docker run -it ubuntu-test`

 *Here, we have passed as parameter Hello World for CMD that prints after container start.
-Here, we overrode the default value with Hi!*
+Here, we overrode the default value with Hi!*\
-`docker run -it ubuntu-test echo "Hi!"`
+`docker run ubuntu-test echo 'Hello Docker'`

 *In a Dockerfile, only the last CMD instruction is effective.
 If there are multiple CMD instructions, the last one will override the previous ones.*